ALL

 • pass the remote and whoever is holding it during commercials has to lead a family exercise break

-• play house, build a fort, or put on a show
+• have fun with pretend play: play house, build a fort, or put on a show

-• play games outdoor games like bocce ball, badminton, or croquet
+• play outdoor games like bocce ball, badminton, or croquet

 • make an obstacle course and keep a chart with everyone's times

-• doing household chores—give everyone a task and listen to music while you work
+• do household chores like vacuuming or laundry—give everyone a task and listen to music while you work

 • plan a walk every day after supper and keep track of everyone’s steps on a chart